aledsdavies/opal/docs/ARCHITECTURE.md

 The key insight: meta-programming happens during transform, so all downstream stages work with predictable, static command sequences.

-## Performance Requirements
+## Performance Design

-**Lexer performance**: Target >5000 lines/ms with zero allocations for hot paths.
+**Lexer**: Zero allocations for hot paths.
 Use pre-compiled patterns and avoid regex where possible.

 **Resolution optimization**: Expensive value decorators resolve in parallel using DAG analysis.
 Unused branches never execute, preventing unnecessary side effects.

-**Plan caching**: Plans should be cacheable and reusable between runs.
+**Plan caching**: Plans are cacheable and reusable between runs.
 Plan hashes enable this optimization.

 **Partial execution**: Support resuming from specific steps with `--from step:path` for long pipelines.